PopCat19/Project-Minimalist/README.md

 ![Banner](https://i.imgur.com/eLZcVyd.png)

 #### What is Project Minimalist?
-Project Minimalist is a minimalist osu! skin designed in Figma.
-It is also my first skin, originally created after being inspired by my friend to tailor my needs in osu! ― I'll be releasing my skin and project files here for others to explore and enjoy.
-I really hope you like the work so far, as I'm still learning more about Figma.
+Project Minimalist is a minimalist focused osu! skin designed in Figma, a cloud-based web designing tool.
+It's also my first time designing a custom skin, originally made after being inspired by my friend's works and to tailor my personal needs in osu! ― I'll be releasing the skin and project files here for others to explore and enjoy.
+I really hope you enjoy the work as much as I did in learning and designing.
+I'm still learning more about Figma and osu!, so check back occasionally for new releases!

-#### What stuff is included in Project Minimalist?
+#### What stuff are included in Project Minimalist?
-Project Minimalist includes skin releases, project files, and other similar things that I may make.
+Project Minimalist includes skin releases, project files, and other similar things that I may create later.
 There are currently NM, HD, and DT variants, aswell as instafade patches for NM and DT.
-Project files are to be released as `.fig` because I use Figma to create the skin elements.
-I'm not experienced on working with Photoshop, so I'm sorry if you're looking for `.psd` or other project file type.
+The project files are also to be released as `.fig` filetype.
+Use Figma to import the project files to inspect and edit.

-#### Can I use the project files and share them with my friends?
+#### Can I modify and share this others?
 Of course!
-Though credits would be very much appreciated, but I won't force you.
+Credits are optional but it would be very much appreciated.

-#### I don't like a few things in the skin, how can I tell you things to improve?
+#### How do I share some feedback?
-You can ask me anything in Discord dms (popcat19) or you may also submit an issue with changes you want and I'll try to implement them.
+You can ask me anything in Discord: `popcat19`.
+You may also submit an issue with changes you want and I'll try to implement them.

 #### How can I support this project?
 You can support Project Minimalist by just trying it out and giving me advice and feedback!
 After all, it's a fun project to work on.

 #### Where are the project files?
 The project files are slowly being released with couple of modifications to improve convenience.
-Check the [releases page](https://github.com/PopCat19/Project-Minimalist/releases) to find a current project file.
-If you really want the latest one right now, you may request one through discord dm.
+Check the [releases page](https://github.com/PopCat19/Project-Minimalist/releases) to find the latest project file.
+If you really want the latest one right now, you may request one through discord.

 #### What clients support this skin?
 - [x] osu! stable (full)